 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.
 The U.S. Department of Education maintains a website with information about FERPA.

 Students may grant the Title IX Office permission to release information about their records to a third party (including parents, step-parents, etc.) by completing the FERPA Authorization online.
 Please notice, you must complete a separate entry for each parent, family member, or other individual to whom you wish to grant access to information regarding your case.
 Please click here to get access to the release form.
 If you do not have a Tech student account, please contact firstname.lastname@example.org to obtain the form via email.

 Once completed and submitted to the Title IX Office, we will reach out to student to confirm that the Authorization is in place.

 Rights of the Parties

 While the University encourages an individual who has experienced sexual misconduct to make an official report, whether the person chooses to do so, they are urged to seek appropriate help.
-There are numerous resources for students and employees on campus at NMT or externally in the community or region.
-Specific resources, either on or off campus for medical treatment, legal evidence collection, obtaining information, support, counseling, and officially reporting an incident of sexual misconduct are listed below.
+There are numerous resources and interim safety measures for students and employees on campus at NMT or externally in the community or region.
+Specific resources, either on or off campus for medical treatment, legal evidence collection, obtaining information, support, counseling, understand rights, and officially reporting an incident of sexual misconduct are listed below:

 On-campus Emergency Resources: